madrigals1/nginx_static/README.md

 - SSL settings (Not needed without **Dockerized Nginx**):
     - `SSL_DOMAIN` - domain of the website with VizAPI
     - `LETSENCRYPT_EMAIL` - Email for LetsEncrypt notifications.
-    - `NGINX_PROXY_NETWORK` - network, in which our HTTPS server will be running.
+    - `HTTPS_NETWORK` - network, in which our HTTPS server will be running.

 ```dotenv
 PORT=8800